-Irregularities relating to the following:
+· Irregularities relating to the following:

 - > Systems issues: where a process/system exists which is prone to abuse by employees, the public or other stakeholders, e.g.:

-- Human Resources Employment Practices:
+- HR Employment Practices:

 - Inadequate vetting of employees;

 - Procurement:

 - Non-compliance to tender procedures;

 - Procurement fraud, e.g. collusion between employees and suppliers;

 - Fraudulent information submitted by suppliers when tendering for work;

 - Financial Systems and Control:

+- Theft of blank cheques;

 - Deliberate non-compliance to policies and procedures;

 - Abuse of the system of overtime;

 - Abuse of the system of travel claims;

 - Fraudulent payment certificates submitted for payment;

 - Non-compliance to delegated authority limits;

-- Financial issues: i.e. where individuals or entities have fraudulently obtained money from the Municipality, e.g.:
+- Financial issues: i.e. where individuals or entities have fraudulently obtained money from Overberg, e.g.:

-- Human Resources Employment Practices:
+- HR Employment Practices:

 - Ghost employees;

 - Irregular appointment of staff for undue benefits;

 - Procurement:

 - Suppliers invoicing for work not done;

 - Contractors "fronting".

 - Financial Systems and Control:

 - Theft, e.g. petty cash amongst others;

+- Fraudulent cashing of cheques;

-- Fraudulent travel claims by employees and Councillors;
+- Fraudulent travel claims by employees;

-- > Equipment and resource issues: i.e. where the Municipality's equipment is utilised for personal benefit or stolen, e.g.:
+- > Equipment and resource issues: i.e. where Overberg 's equipment is utilised for personal benefit or stolen, e.g.:

 - Financial Systems and Control:

-- Theft of assets:
+- Theft of assets;

 - Abuse of assets:

 - Deliberate destruction of property; and

 - Use of the Municipality resources and equipment for private gain.

-- ➤ Other issues: i.e. activities undertaken by employees of Overberg , which may be against policies or fall below established ethical standards, e.g.:
+- > Other issues: i.e. activities undertaken by employees of Overberg, which may be against policies or fall below established ethical standards, e.g.:

-- Conflict of interest;
+- Conflict of interest ;

 - Favouritism; and

 - Non-disclosure of private work